satc-aspiring-pi-workshop-2023/satc-aspiring-pi-workshop-2023.github.io/part.md

 Your ES should:

-1. Have a title meeting the [SaTC](https://beta.nsf.gov/funding/opportunities/secure-trustworthy-cyberspace-satc) title standers (e.g., "SaTC: CORE: Small" or "SaTC: EDU: ");
+1. Have a title meeting the [SaTC](https://beta.nsf.gov/funding/opportunities/secure-trustworthy-cyberspace-satc) title standers (e.g., "SaTC: CORE: Small:..." or "SaTC: EDU:...");

 2. Include a section entitled "Intelectual Merit" where you discuss the intelectual merit of the research;